mkorszun/pf-sample-composer-app/README.md

     	}
 	}

-The above sample manifest file defines Symfony Yaml and Imagine as dependencies in the required section.
+The above sample manifest file defines Yaml and Imagine as dependencies in the required section.
 The ">=VERSION" rule tells Composer to fetch the newest version of the library greater or equal to the specified version number.

 ### Install Dependencies